-Under the Capital Rules, all indemnified securities lending activities, including securities lent with cash collateral received and all indemnified cash reinvestments into reverse repos are included in our RWA calculation.
+Under the U.S. capital rules, all indemnified securities lending activities, including securities lent with cash collateral received and all indemnified cash reinvestments into reverse repos are included in our RWA calculation.

-For the above mentioned repo-style transactions, the Capital Rules allow banks to adjust EAD by using the collateral haircut approach or, after receiving prior written approval from the regulators, the simple VaR or IMM.
+For the above mentioned repo-style transactions, the U.S. capital rules allow banks to adjust EAD by using the collateral haircut approach or, after receiving prior written approval from the regulators, the simple value-at-risk ("VaR") or IMM.
 As an alternative to mitigating credit risk through an EAD adjustment, banks can apply an LGD adjustment used in calculating the risk weight and expected credit loss.
 BNY Mellon is currently either applying the collateral haircut approach or adjusting the LGD for repo-style transactions.